skorokithakis/shortuuid/README.md

 from shortuuid.django_fields import ShortUUIDField

 class MyModel(models.Model):
-    # A primary key ID of length 16 and a short alphabet.
+    # A primary key ID with a short alphabet.
+    # When ShortUUIDField is not provided with length, a uuid is generated
     id = ShortUUIDField(
+        max_length=40,
+        prefix="id_",
+        alphabet="abcdefg1234",
+        primary_key=True,
+    )
+    # When ShortUUIDField is provided with a length parameter, a cryptographically secure but
+    # NOT universally unique string is generated
+    random_field = ShortUUIDField(
         length=16,
         max_length=40,
         prefix="id_",